nohuhu/Ext.ux.Application/README.md

 Ext.ux.Application
 ==================

+UPDATE: An extended solution is now available as part of Ext JS 4.2;
+the code is still relevant for Ext JS 4.1 applications.

 This set of pseudo-classes (overrides) is aimed at solving two major problems with current Ext JS MVC implementation: tight coupling of Application and Controller classes, and absence of default coupling